-I am interested in how social identities and beliefs develop and change within larger social environments.
+I am a computational sociologist interested in how social identities and beliefs develop and change within larger social environments.
 Papers from my dissertation focus on the emergence of a pan-ethnic Muslim identity among children of immigrants in Europe, and its potential for political engagement in adulthood.
 In collaboration with Muna Adem, I work on several projects which tackle the development and consequences of racial and ethnic identities for children of immigrants in the U.S. and in Europe.
 At the Santa Fe Institute, I am working on testing mathematical models to predict changes in beliefs and identity signaling.
 In collaboration with Mirta Galesic, Dan Stein and Nina Fedoroff, I analyze how personal moral values and social networks shape the formation of scientific beliefs.
 In another project with Mirta Galesic and Paul Smaldino, I focus on how the social context shapes the type of identity siganling online.

 In my teaching, I focus on broadening students' cross-cultural perspective, demystifying statistics, and connecting the process of social science research with students' own experiences and interests.
 For three years, I was an Associate Instructor at Indiana University and taught intro- and upper-level courses focusing on statistics and immigration studies.
 I was also a teaching assistant for two summpers at ICPSR summer program in quantitative methods of social research. the At the Santa Fe Institute, I continue to mentor undergraduates during their summer research experience.

 Copyright © 2019 Tamara van der Does.
 All rights reserved.